d1vanov/libquentier/CodingStyle.md

 This document outlines some coding style rules used in libquentier project.
+The consistent coding style is meant to make the codebase more readable and cohesive.
+Please adhere to these rules when making pull requests to ensure their successful adoption.

 ## Use common sense

 This is the absolute number one rule which *might* override any of the below mentioned rules should the need for that arise.
-Follow the rules mentioned below *unless* they don’t seem to play nicely with some specific piece of code.
-You’d need common sense to identify such a piece of code.
+Follow the rules mentioned below *unless* they don’t seem to play nice with some specific piece of code.
+You’d need common sense to identify such pieces of code.

-Also note that some of these rules are not applied to some existing places of libquentier codebase for various legacy reasons.
-Some of them are easily fixable, others are not.
+Also note that some of these rules are not applied to some existing places of libquentier codebase due to various legacy reasons.
+Fixing the coding style in places where it improves code's readability is welcome.

+When in doubt about how to format some piece of code, look at the code around to try and find a similar piece to use as an example.

 ## Indentation